michelleklum/cs124-lab3/design/design.md

 In order to save space, we decided not to display the search bar in a fixed position just under the top navigation bar.
 Instead, upon being tapped, the magnifying glass icon in the top right corner expands to a search bar that fills the entire top navigation bar.
 This happens in apps such as Facebook, Twitter, and Instagram, so we thought that users would be accustomed to such behavior.
 Search results will contain lists whose names match the search, and also tasks whose descriptions match the search.
 During usability testing, this two-layer searching ability was something users requested.
 In our current design, two-layer searching is not included (users can only see names of lists); however, we plan to include this in future iterations of our app.

-Tapping on the gear icon in the top right will bring users to their user setting page, where they can edit their name, email, etc. That page will be implemented when we introduce user authentication to our app.

 In Lab 2, we added an app icon and logo to our Home Page.
 This was to give our app more brand identity, and also to distinguish our Home Page from other pages of the app.

 <img src="home_page_final_lab_2.png" alt="Home Page Lab 2 Final Version" width="200px">